Which water supplies in Hastings are chlorinated?

-The Government Inquiry into the Havelock North Drinking Water and the Director General of Health have strongly recommended that all public water supplies be chlorinated as the best way to keep drinking water safe.
+The Government Inquiry into the Havelock North Drinking Water and the Director General of Health strongly recommend that all public water supplies be chlorinated as the best way to keep drinking water safe.
 It is accepted world-wide as the most effective way to rid water of harmful micro-organisms that can make people sick, including campylobacter.

 If we have UV treatment, why do we need chlorine?

 ‘At source’ water treatments, such as filters and UV, only treat water at the point of contact.
-Chlorine travels with the water, which means it protects the supply right through the system in the case things like pipe breaks or back flow incidents.
+Chlorine travels with the water, which means it protects the supply right through the system in the case things like pipe breaks or back-flow incidents.

 Why don’t water bottlers need to chlorinate their water?

 Water bottlers do treat their water.
 They have to comply with MPI rules as a ‘food’ producer and spend a great deal of money on treatment options at the point where the water comes out of the ground.
 The difference is that they don’t have a pipe network, so they don’t need to protect water for as long as councils do.
-They also don’t have risks associated with having thousands of connections into their supply which can, under certain conditions, ‘back-flow’ contamination into the supply.
+They also don’t have risks associated with having thousands of connections into their supply which can, under certain conditions, back-flow contamination into the supply.